sartis14/Data-Analysis-projects/README.md

 # Data-Analysis-projects
-This Git repository serves as a comprehensive showcase of my skills, and achievements, and reflects a commitment to continuous learning and professional development in the field of data analytics.
-The repository encompasses a variety of tools and technologies, showcasing your proficiency in handling diverse data-related tasks.
+This Github repository serves as a comprehensive showcase of my skills, and achievements, and reflects a commitment to continuous learning and professional development in the field of data analytics.
+The repository encompasses a variety of tools and technologies, showcasing proficiency in handling diverse data-related tasks.
 Please take a look at the README file for an overview of my portfolio and instructions on getting started.

 Key Components of my GitHub include: